It's Tuesday morning, and you're running on empty: no content or ideas. Stress mounts as you hastily post something online.

 This will be your north star for quality.

-Even if multiple people were contributing content to your social media channels, it should be immediately recognizable as your unique brand.
+Even if multiple people contributed content to your social media channels, it should be immediately recognizable as your unique brand.
 In this document, include your brand’s tone of voice, branding requirements, and non-negotiables.

 Get as specific as you can.
 You might include things like templates, brand colors, and logos.
 You may even include your strategy for how you create posts: